gmoss1/Kaggle-Halite-IV-RL/README.md

 After training, the resulting neural network is saved (along with checkpoints throughout).
 A game is played (against itself or basic hard-coded opponents) and then visualized.

-As the training takes a long time to progress, some trained checkpoints are provided that can be used.
+As the training takes a long time to progress, a trained checkpoint is provided that can be used to view the results.
 Will need to specify the path to the checkpoints in main.py to use them.